The Jacobi morphism and the Hessian in higher order field theory; with applications to a Yang-Mills theory on a Minkowskian background: The Jacobi equation for a Yang-Mills theory on a Minkowskian background

 We note that the above is comparable with the classical definition of a Jacobi operator \cite{AtBo83,Bou87}.
 It can be easily checked by writing down in our case the analogous expression corresponding to $L_A=d_A^*d_A+ *[ *F, ]$ for the Jacobi operator given in \cite{AtBo83} page $553$ (we stress that the expression for the second variation in \cite{AtBo83,Bou87} is reproduced by our approach by taking the twice iterated variation by the same variation field, see also in particular \cite{GoSt73}).

 The solution of the Jacobi equation defines the kernel $\mathfrak{k}$ of the Jacobi morphism $\cJ$, which, in particular, is characterized by Proposition \ref{H1} and Proposition \ref{H2}.
 Note that we have fixed an orthonormal basis for the Cartan-Killing metric; working with a specific group $G$ of course the equation can be further specialized writing down the structure constants.
-The corresponding gauge-natural version of the Jacobi equation obtained here could be of interest for a {\em canonical variational characterization} \cite{PaWi19} of confinement phases in non-abelian gauge theories \cite{'tHo81}.